cowzendux/saveExportData/README.md

 # saveExportData

-SPSS Python macro to save a data set, export it to Excel, create a data dictionary, and export the dictionary to Word
+SPSS Python macro to save a data set, export it to Excel, create a data dictionary, and export the dictionary to Word.
+This is useful for retaining documentation about your data, and also facilitates transferring the file to ChatGPT for data visualization and analysis.

 This function
 * Saves the current dataset to the supplied path as a .sav file.
 It also can optionally drop a list of variables from the save file, or keep a list of variables in the save file.